yrc00/auto-eda/README.md

 ### How to Use

-You can check the demo application at this [link] (https://auto-eda.streamlit.app/).
+You can check the demo application at this [link](https://auto-eda.streamlit.app/).

 If you would like to test in your local environment, please follow the steps below: